rawmodel/framework/README.md

 > Sets field to a generated fake value.

+**Field.prototype.fakeValue**: Any

+> A getter which returns a fake field value.

 **Field.prototype.hasErrors()**: Boolean

 > Returns `true` when no errors exist (inverse of `isValid()`).
 Make sure that you call the `validate()` method first.

+**Field.prototype.initialValue**: Any

+> A getter which returns the last committed field value.

 **Field.prototype.isChanged()**: Boolean